-If the student did not receive all the funds earned, the student will be due a post-withdraw disbursement.
+If the student does not receive all the funds earned, the student will be due for a post-withdrawal disbursement.
 The school will use a portion of all post-withdraw funds for the students' tuition and fees (as contracted with the school).
-For all other charges, the school is required to obtain the student's authorization to use the post-withdraw disbursement for any other charges.
+For all other charges, the school is required to obtain the student's authorization to use the post-withdrawal disbursement for any other charges.
 If the student does not grant authorization, then the student may receive the remaining funds.
 However, it may be in the best interest of the student to allow the school to retain the funds to reduce the student's debt to the school.